 At its core, an AI help center bot is a tool that uses artificial intelligence to figure out what a customer is asking and then find the right answer.
 It sifts through all of your company’s documented knowledge, think help center articles, knowledge bases, and FAQs, to pull out the relevant info.

 The goal is pretty straightforward: you deflect common tickets, let your human agents tackle more engaging work, and give customers the fast answers they're looking for.
-Just remember, a bot is only as sharp as the information it has access to, which is a big sticking point for many platforms.
+Just remember, a bot is most effective when it has access to high-quality information, which is why platforms like Zendesk are such strong leaders in this space.

 Key components of setting up an effective AI help center bot